ElianaNeto/SujeitoPizzariaBackend/README.md

 ![Express](https://img.shields.io/badge/Express-v4.18.2-lightgrey)

-This is the backend component of the "Sujeito Pizzaria" project, developed as part of a course.
+This is the backend component of the "Sujeito Pizzaria" project.
 It provides the server-side logic for managing a pizzeria's operations, including menu items, orders, and customer interactions.

 ## Table of Contents